Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Bullet Train by Kotaro Isaka, translated by Sam Melissa (Vintage)

-Bullet Train is the third book in Kotaro Isaka’s Hitman series which includes Three Assassins, Mantis (Asia by the Book, Sept.2, 2024), and Hotel Lucky Seven.
+Bullet Train is the third book in Kotaro Isaka’s Hitman series which includes Three Assassins, Mantis (Asia by the Book, September 2024), and Hotel Lucky Seven.
 It was originally published as マリアビートル (Maria Beetle) in 2010 by Kadokawa Shoten.
 It was adapted into a stage play in Japan in 2018 and also adapted into a major motion picture starring Brad Pitt.

 A former hitman boards the Tohoku Shinkansen “Hayate” at Tokyo Station which is bound for Morioko in Iwate Prefecture.
 He is determined to take revenge against a teenager named Satoshi Oji whose nickname is the Prince.
 The Prince had pushed Kimura’s son, Wataru, off the roof of a department just for fun.